HMuraja/p5-book-review/README.md

 Asset componenet can take 3 props: spinner, src and message.
 More props are defined more complex asset instance is built.

 ### Comment.js
 Comment.js renders a comment instance details in user friendly form, detailing, comment author, comment, comment date and comment author image.
 The comment details just need to be given as props for the component once it is called.
-This way comments can be displayed in easy and readable form anywhere in the app, for exmple in **ReviewPage.js** each comment for the review are rendered by calling the comment component inside the map method.
+This way comments can be displayed in easy and readable form anywhere in the app, for example in **ReviewPage.js** each comment for the review are rendered by calling the comment component inside the map method.

 ### Profile.js
 Profile component renders user id and image as a link to profile page, as well as a follow and unfollow buttons.
-Previously mentioned Asset.js is used to build this componenet, which is a great example how components can be nested inside eachother.
+Previously mentioned Asset.js is used to build this component, which is a great example how components can be nested inside each other.
 Profile.js component is reused on **PopularProfiles.js** component to render a list of most popular profiles.

 ### Review.js
-Review  component is used to render the review isntance for the UI.
+Review  component is used to render the review instance for the UI.
 It renders the book image, book name, author name, review author and their profile, date of creation, caption and book genre.
 The component is reused in **Reviews.js** to render a list of all the reviews published, each review is an instance of the Review.js component.
 Review.js is a good example of how the same component instances can have completely different content, yet similar "layout".
-Review.js takes the review instances as the prop, providing the dirrence between each component instance.
+Review.js takes the review instances as the prop, providing the difference between each component instance.

 ### ReviewsPage.js
 As previously mentioned review component is reused inside the ReviewsPage.js component, but the ReviewsPage.js component is reused inside the App.js component.
 App.js the **root component** of the application and an "entry point" for all the other components.
 On this component ReviewsPage.js is used to render: